 This tale is about a boy named Frankie, who waits for the Christmas Train, which brings presents to the poor children in the coal towns and hollows.
 Every year, Frankie hopes to get one very special gift.
 His wish never comes true, but it does help him learn the true meaning of the Christmas season.

-Little Roaslinda is so proud of her lemon tree and is understandably devastated one night when a man steals all the lemons.
-To make matters worse, the leaves soon turn yellow, and Roaslinda fears the tree may be sick.
+Little Rosalinda is so proud of her lemon tree and is understandably devastated one night when a man steals all the lemons.
+To make matters worse, the leaves soon turn yellow, and Rosalinda fears the tree may be sick.
 When Rosalinda sees the lemon thief selling what he took, she has to make a quick decision about how generous and forgiving she should be.

 This one is a true story about author Patricia Polacco’s struggle with learning to read as a child and how one special teacher made a huge difference for her.
 Mr. Falker is willing to do whatever it takes to help Trisha learn to read well and is a great example of what it means to be a giving person.

 A little girl, Rosa, and her family have recently lost everything in a fire.
 Their neighbors are incredibly generous and give them a lot of what they need, but the girl’s mother dreams of having a soft, comfortable chair to sit on after working hard all day.
 Rosa and her mother and grandmother work together to save all they can until they finally have enough for a new, comfy chair.

 This is a classic folktale about two brothers.
 They share their farmland and always have an abundant harvest.
 The older brother has a wife and family, the younger brother lives on his own.
 Each brother worries about the other and decides to transfer grain from his own store to his brother’s.
 The kindness and generosity of these two brothers is a powerful story that will get students thinking about the importance of giving.

 Have you heard about my Character Education: Giving resource?
 It’s a month-long unit that will help your students understand what it means to be more generous towards others!